-Private domestic wells are concentrated in agricultural regions of California and the San Joaquin Valley in particular (see Figure A2).
-These areas also comprise some of the most economically and socially vulnerable communities in California.
-Populations in the San Joaquin Valley are 50.2% Hispanic (compared to a national average of 18.9%) and 23.2% of households are below the federal poverty line (compared to a national average of 12.9%).
-Private well failures are also concentrated in relatively low income, rural, and non-white communities, as shown in Figure 1.
+San Joaquin Valley are 50.2% Hispanic (compared to a national average of 18.9%) and 23.2% of households are below the federal poverty line (compared to a national average of 12.9%).
+Further disparities exist within the domestic well-owning population.
+Figure 1 illustrates that lower income, less white, and more agricultural communities tend to have domestic wells that are about 20 to 40 feet shallower on average.
+Shallower wells are the most vulnerable to well failures from declining groundwater levels.
+This figure also highlights that among domestic well users, private well failures are concentrated in relatively low income, rural and non-white communities.